microsoft/SdnDiagnostics/.documentation/Convert-EtwTraceToTxt.md

 ### -Destination
 Output file name and directory.
-If ommitted, will use the FileName path and base name.
+If omitted, will use the FileName path and base name.

 ```yaml
 Type: FileInfo